 3: When learning to talk on the phone, I practiced in different listening environments: indoors, outside, at the office, in the airport, even in the line at the grocery store!
 Practice is key.
 When talking on the phone, I would try out both the T-Coil function and direct connection to see the difference and find out which one offered clearer hearing.

 2: Time to get adventurous!
-Listen and talk on the phone with a Bluetooth streaming device, such as the Quattro 4.0 or the Artone 3 MAX neckloop.
+Listen and talk on the phone with a Bluetooth streaming device, such as AudioLink.
 As I am a bilateral user, I can get stereo sound straight to both ears.
-The T-coil eliminates background noise and the speaker’s voice goes straight to my processors, giving me a great signal and hearing ability.
-And, the Bluetooth neckloops are usually hands-free, so I am able to multi-task.
+The device eliminates background noise and the speaker’s voice goes straight to my processors, giving me a great signal and hearing ability.
+It is also hands-free, so I am able to multi-task.

 1: Practice Makes Perfect.
 I found success with talking on the phone because I wanted it and I practiced regularly.
 I practiced with my T-Coil, with my direct connect cable, in different environments, with different people and with streaming technology.
 Daily practice is the key to success, every time!
 Start out easy and work up to harder tasks.
 Persist and don’t be afraid to get it “wrong”.

 Don’t be afraid of the phone—embrace it and find your telephone triumph!